JamesParrott/sDNA_GH/README.md

 unit tests can be run within Grasshopper by placing a self_test component (with a test tube icon under Extras).

 #### API Tests.
 The API Tests can be run locally from within Rhino by opening `test_cases\Rhino_8_API_tests.gh`.
-They can also be run locally from the cmd command line by running `python .\test_cases\run_api_tests.py` (Python >= 3.8 required), a script which launches Rhino, listens over UDP for 'stderr' output from the unittest process within Rhino, and attempts to return an error code indicating success or failure of the tests.
-Test output is also saved to `test_cases\sDNA_GH_unit_test_results.log`.
+They can also be run locally from the cmd command line by running `Cheetah_GH .\src\sDNA_GH\Rhino_8_API_tests.gh NUM_TESTS 5` (Python >= 3.8 and Cheetah_GH required in the test env).
+Cheetah_GH will listen over UDP for 'stderr' output from the unittest process Cheetah is also running within Rhino/  It also attempts to return an error code indicating success or failure of the tests.
+Test output is also saved to `src\sDNA_GH\sDNA_GH_unit_test_results.log`.

 If RhinoCompute allows command line access, this could potentially be developed into a cloud CI pipeline.

 #### Iteration.
-When working on the source tree outside of Rhino, if no changes to `.\launcher.py` have been made (that would neccessitate running `.\build_components.bat`), then `.\create_install_and_test_release.bat` can be run to create a release from the current source tree (and whatever component launcher files are there from a previous build), install it, and run the API tests on it.
+When working on the source tree outside of Rhino, if no changes to `.\launcher.py` have been made (that would necessitate running `.\build_components.bat`), then `.\create_install_and_test_release.bat` can be run to create a release from the current source tree (and whatever component launcher files are there from a previous build), install it, and run the API tests on it.

 #### Other Tests.
 Grasshopper is a visual programming language.
 It has been challenging to run a test framework within it